tesler-platform/tesler-ui/CONTRIBUTING.md

 * Use cn helper for complex or conditional classnames
 * Visual components should accept className as a property and apply it to the root element
 * Always specify `key` property when you render an array of components
-* Components not wrapped into `connect` function should always be exported with memoization helper
 * Helper functions for component should be located below render function
 * Avoid renderComponentPart functions, prefer render on site or extraction into different component

-## Redux

-* Always ensure that your `mapStateToProps` function has reference consistency, e.g. it is forbidden to return an object with properties that are recreated after every action: avoid Array.prototype.map, empty objects/arrays {}/[] or formed from spread operator, etc. Prefer handling missing values inside render function.
-* Do not use memoization helper for connected components as `connect` function already provide this functionalty.

 ## CSS/LESS